hauke96/the-green-spot/content/posts/iceland-2018-report-2/index.en.md

 {{< imgScale "innri-emstrua.png" "The Innri-Emstruá after fording it.
 Even though it dose not look like it, it was sometimes deeper than one meter.
 The impressions are sometimes deceiving."
 "500x" >}}

 ### Alternatives
-We had two alternatives to not cross the Innri-Emstrua:
+We had two alternatives to not cross the Innri-Emstruá:
 A bridge of the F261 in the north and the glacier in the south.

 Using the bridge would have cost about 15km (for us a whole day of hiking), which was actually a problem.
 The glacier was the other possible choice, but due to the lack of experience with glacier hiking, this wasn't safe at all.

 We wrote about the search of alternatives in our article about the [planing of our trip]({{< ref "posts/iceland-2018-preparation" >}}).
-If crossing the Innri-Emstrua would not have worked, we had two possible alternatives.
+If crossing the Innri-Emstruá would not have worked, we had two possible alternatives.

 ### Danger of frostbites and nerve damages
 There are four grades of frostbites (medical term: congelatio).